jdhitsolutions/PSTeachingTools/README.md

 install-module psteachingtools
 ```

 If installing on PowerShell 7 you may need to include the `-scope currentuser` parameter.
+Do not attempt to download and install from this repository unless you are an experienced PowerShell user.

 The module should work in both Windows PowerShell and PowerShell 7.
 Please post an issue with any feedback, suggestions or problems.

 ## Teaching PowerShell